 Tennessee Williams Literary Festival

-The streetcar he made famous stopped running 62 years ago but the festival named in his honor has been running continuously for nearly a quarter of a century.
+The streetcar he made famous stopped running 69 years ago, but the festival named in his honor has been running continuously for over a quarter of a century.

-Each year, the festival assembles some of the top playwrights, authors, actors, and speakers to sit on literary panels and provide master classes with other published authors and theatrical performances of original works submitted to the festival.
+The festival is assembling some of the top playwrights, authors, actors, and speakers to sit on over 30 literary panels, provide eight master classes with other published authors and over a dozen theatrical performances of original works submitted to the festival.

 Special hotel discounted rates are typically available and special rates are offered on various types of festival passes.